Choosing a generative AI service - Choosing a generative AI service

 Amazon Q in Connect can automatically detect customer issues.
 It provides your customer service agents with contextual customer information along with suggested responses and actions for faster resolution of issues.
 It combines the capabilities of the Amazon Connect cloud contact center service with Amazon Q. Amazon Q in Connect can use your real-time conversations with your customers, along with relevant company content, to recommend what to say or what actions an agent should take to assist customers.

 If you're developing custom AI applications, need access to multiple foundation models, and want more control over the AI models and outputs, then Amazon Bedrock could be the service that meets your needs.
-Amazon Bedrock is a fully managed service, and it supports a choice of popular foundation models, including Anthropic Claude, Cohere Command & Embed, AI21 Labs Jurassic, Meta Llama, Mistral AI, Stable Diffusion XL and Amazon Titan.
+Amazon Bedrock is a fully managed service for building generative AI applications, with support for popular foundation models, including Amazon Nova, Amazon Titan, Anthropic Claude, DeepSeek-R1, Cohere Command & Embed, AI21 Labs Jurassic, Meta Llama, Mistral AI, and Stable Diffusion XL.

 Diagram showing Amazon Bedrock's broad choice of models, from Amazon and leading model providers.